jacksonvanover/ECS32Bgrading/README.md

  `[PASSED]` tags means it works as expected; just check that their implementation is good.

  `[ERROR]` tags means there are some problems with the class.
-The methods that caused issues should be listed directly above the tag.
+The issues should be listed directly above the tag.

  `_____crashed!` tags mean some sort of exception occurred.
 The error log will be printed.
+This will only catch the first exception that is thrown.
+There may be multiple exceptions.
+You should check out the code to find what's wrong.

  Hopefully this is more of a help than a hindrance!
 Good luck.